At least 2 dead, 21 missing in landslides in Indonesia’s Java island

 Climate change has affected storm patterns, including the length and severity of the season, leading to heavier rain, flash flooding, and stronger wind gusts.

-Earlier in November, flash floods and landslides in a remote area of the restive region, Papua, killed at least 15 people and left eight more missing.
+Earlier in November, flash floods and landslides in a remote area of the restive region, Papua, killed at least 15 people and left eight missing.

-In January, more than 20 residents were killed after being swept away in floods and landslides after torrential rains in Central Java province.
+In January, more than 20 residents were killed after being swept away in floods and landslides when torrential rains hit Central Java province.